desoumyadeep/narative_visualization/readme.md

 - The presentation is divided into 12 scenes.

-  - The first scene shows the totals of cases, deaths and vaccination (atleast 1) from begining of the pandemic i.e. March 2020 to June 2021.
+  - The first scene shows the totals of cases, deaths and vaccinations  (atleast 1) from begining of the pandemic i.e. March 2020 to June 2021.
-  - The next 10 scenes shows the monthly totals for each age group comprising of 0-9, 10-19, 20-29, 30-39, 40-49, 50-59, 60-69, 70-79, 80+ and Unknown.
+  - The next 10 scenes show the monthly totals for each age group comprising of 0-9, 10-19, 20-29, 30-39, 40-49, 50-59, 60-69, 70-79, 80+ and Unknown.
-  - User is not provided with any interaction capabilites other than tooltip and next and previous buttons in the first 11 scenes.
+  - User is not provided with any interaction capabilites other than tooltip and Next and Previous buttons in the first 11 scenes.
   - In the 12th scene the user has the capability to explore and compare between various age groups by changing the dropdown list and subsequently filtering the chart.
-By default the dropdown shows the total cases by month.
+By default, the dropdown shows the total cases by month.
+The user will also be able to navigate to the previous scene or start from the beginning.

   ```mermaid
   graph LR;